National Museum of Bosnia and Herzegovina: Exhibitions

 Botanical Garden, Pleistocene and subfossil vertebrates of Bosnia and Herzegovina, Fauna of mountain rivers and streams, Cave fauna, Minerals, Rocks and ores, Flora and fauna of Bosnia and Herzegovina, Higher fungi (Macromycetes, Medicinal plants and endemic plants of the Dinarides, Mammals, Invertebrates and Birds of Bosnia and Herzegovina.

 The Ethnology Department

 The Ethnology Department is responsible for collecting, preserving, exhibiting and studying all aspects of the material, spiritual and social culture of the peoples of Bosnia and Herzegovina.
 Since 1913, the department has been arranged to illustrate a traditional urban house in Bosnia and Herzegovina.
 The collection of ethnological material began when the museum was established in 1888, with the purchase of some very valuable ethnological artifacts such as sets of traditional costume.
 The department is engaged in museological work, scientific research and educational work.

 Exhibitions

-Dioramas and models, The life and Culture of Bosnia and Herzegovina's Urban Population in the 19th century, Which shirt is mine? - temporary exhibition.
+Dioramas and models, The life and Culture of Bosnia and Herzegovina's Urban Population in the 19th century. - temporary exhibition.